zack-shoylev/devsite/source/_posts/2013-06-19-using-new-relic-with-clb.markdown

 	bundle install –binstubs
 	./bin/newrelic_rs --sample-config

 Modify the `config/newrelic_plugin.yml` with your New Relic key, Rackspace username and API key, and the region in which your load balancer sits.
-Here is a good site for YAML parsing help.
+[Here][5] is a good site for YAML parsing help.

 **NOTE**: It is crucial to use lowercase for the region – it will not work otherwise.
 If you have load balancers in multiple regions, you will need to configure a separate plugin per region.